alialhousseini/Cpp-project/README.md

 Which keeps track of various products.
 This class should have:
 1. A list of products.
 2. The following operations:
-* A private function load that loads the data from the local files to inventory list of products
+*A private function load that loads the data from the local files to inventory list of products
-∗ A private function save that saves the products list to a disk ∗ A function removeProduct to remove a specific product according to its id.
+*A private function save that saves the products list to a disk ∗ A function removeProduct to remove a specific product according to its id.
 ∗ A function add to add a new product to the inventory